 Hendersonville is a somewhat small city located in the state of North Carolina.
 With a population of 14,157 people and 16 constituent neighborhoods, Hendersonville is the 67th largest community in North Carolina.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hendersonville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hendersonville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hendersonville who work in sales jobs (16.09%), office and administrative support (10.35%), and management occupations (9.05%).
+Overall, Hendersonville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hendersonville who work in office and administrative support (12.75%), sales jobs (10.34%), and management occupations (9.23%).

-The per capita income in Hendersonville in 2010 was $21,413, which is middle income relative to North Carolina, and middle income relative to the rest of the US.
-This equates to an annual income of $85,652 for a family of four.
+The per capita income in Hendersonville in 2018 was $29,106, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $116,424 for a family of four.
 However, Hendersonville contains both very wealthy and poor people as well.

 Hendersonville is a somewhat ethnically-diverse city.
 The people who call Hendersonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hendersonville residents report their race to be White, followed by Black or African-American.
-Hendersonville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.19% of the city’s residents.
-Important ancestries of people in Hendersonville include English, German, Scots-Irish, and Italian.
+Important ancestries of people in Hendersonville include English, German, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Hendersonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.